 Christchurch City Libraries lists literary prize winners and links to catalogue searches, but we may not hold copies of all titles mentioned.

-The Man Booker International Prize was launched in 2005 and was originally awarded every two years to a living author who has published fiction either originally in English, or whose work is generally available in translation in the English language.
+The International Booker Prize (formerly known as the Man Booker International Prize) was launched in 2005 and was originally awarded every two years to a living author who has published fiction either originally in English, or whose work is generally available in translation in the English language.
 It was an award for the body of work of the author, rather than awarded for an individual novel.

 Beginning in 2016, the award changed.
 It is now given annually to a single book in English translation, with a £50,000 prize for the winning title, shared equally between author and translator.

 - Celestial Bodies Jokha Alharthi, translated by Marilyn Booth Winner